insideout10/wordpress-framework/README.md

 IOIO WordPress Framework
 ========================

 The *IOIO WordPress Framework* aims to be **an easy to use PHP library for rapid development of WordPress Plugins**.
-It is based on the [Inversion of Control pattern](http://en.wikipedia.org/wiki/Inversion_of_control), that allows clean creation of plug-in class instances:
+It is based on the [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) and [Depedency Injection](http://en.wikipedia.org/wiki/Dependency_injection) patterns, that allows clean creation of plug-in class instances:

 ```php
     $applicationContext = WordPress_XmlApplication::getContext( "myPlugin" );